ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps-datamart_en.md

 * __HHH__ : UTC time of the beginning of the model run[00, 12]
 * __hhhh__ : Forecast time[000, 003, 006, ..., 240]

+A 20-hour history is kept in this directory.

 ## Technical specification of the grid

 Values given to the various parameters of the latitude-longitude grid at 25 km.